 You should prepare for a long interview sessions, consisting mostly in screening and behavioral questions.

 Some technical questions and a personality test can sometimes catch you off-guard, but you won’t necessarily deal with them in your interview.

 Let’s have a look at the four parts of the common interview process for branch manager job.

 Table of Contents

 First part of the interview – screening questions

-Interviewers ask these questions to understand your motivation, your communication skills and other soft skills.
-Basically they try to get a good grasp of you, as a person–who you are, what you do, what you dream of, what you want to achieve in your life.
+Interviewers use them to understand your motivation, your communication skills and other soft skills.
+Basically they try to get a good grasp of your personality-who you are, what you do, what you dream of, what you want to achieve in your life.